 Iliafi Esera is married to Fia and they are the Senior Ministers of the Faith City Church Wanganui.
-The Esera’s have been the Senior Ministers of the church for almost twenty years; in fact it will be twenty years next January.
+The Esera’s have been the Senior Ministers of the church for over twenty one years.
 They are held in high regard within the city of Wanganui among both the church and the un-churched.
 Faith City Church is a vibrant assembly and it is distinctly Pentecostal.
 It is a church with a distinct sound and leads the City in the areas of praise and worship.
 It is active in missions not only locally but internationally.
-The church is the proprietor of Faith Academy Christian School which is one of the most respected schools in the city.
+The church is the proprietor of Faith City School which is one of the most respected schools in the city.
 The School is part of the church’s outreach into the community and has for many years made a significant impact on the generations of the city, many of whom have gone on to excel in the fields of medicine, education, law, music, sports and technology just to mention a few.

 The Esera’s are leaders in the faith to many pastors and Christian ministers across the globe, speaking regularly across New Zealand, Australia, the Pacific Islands, Asia the USA and Russia.
-Ps Iliafi held the position of Assistant Superintendent of the Assemblies of God in New Zealand, a role which he has fulfilled since 2003.
+Ps Iliafi is currently the General Superintendent of the Assemblies of God in New Zealand, a role which he has fulfilled since 2011.
 Ps Iliafi is a missionary at heart and is happiest when he is ministering cross-culturally.
 His passion for God and for people is contagious and his desire to see people live their Christianity in a practical way is well known.
 Pastor Iliafi loves young people and will go out of his way to mentor and train young people to fulfill their God given destinies.

 Pastors Iliafi and Fia are also pioneers at heart and have helped with pioneering and church planting work in New Zealand and the Pacific Islands, as well as Australia, the USA, India and Russia.
-The Esera’s have been in pastoral ministry for 27 years and they have eight children and eight grandchildren.
+The Esera’s have been in pastoral ministry for twenty nine years and they have eight children and ten grandchildren.

 Whiromena (Mina) Acraman